jaeyk/unbundling-linked-fate/README.md

 - **Linked fate**: Do you agree or disagree - What happens to (Latinos/ whites/ blacks and African Americans / Asians/ Pacific Islanders/ American Indians) in this country will have something to do with what happens in my life

-In addition to this standard measure, we added two novel measures of linked fate that distinguish whether linked fate is interpreted in the context of a positive or a negative connection.
+In addition to this standard measure, we added two novel measures of linked fate that distinguish whether linked fate is interpreted in the context of a positive or a negative connection between group and individual utility.

 - **Linked progress**: Do you agree or disagree - When things get better for (Latinos/ whites/ blacks and African Americans/ Asians/ Pacific Islanders/ American Indians) in this country, then things will get better for me
 - **Linked hurt**: Do you agree or disagree - When things get worse for (Latinos/ whites/ blacks and African Americans/ Asians/ Pacific Islanders/ American Indians) in this country, then things will get worse for me